sf-wdi-31/express-passport/readme.md

 #### Setup: Password Encryption

-At this point, we could save user data into the database, but we'd be saving passwords without any sort of encryption.
+At this point, we could save user data into the database, but we haven't set it up to save a `passwordDigest` since we're just sending a `password` field.
+That's okay - we'd be saving passwords without any sort of encryption.

 1. The same encryption algorithm we used with Rails is available as a Node module!
 Install `bcrypt` in your project, then require it into your user model file.